dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
-know I don't like you now it were no no that analogy it's more like it's more like he just threw a bunch of random numbers
+know I don't like you now it were no that analogy it's more like it's more like he just threw a bunch of random numbers